BlockchainCommons/GordianWallet-iOS/Docs/Install-from-source.md

-# Installing FullyNoded 2 from Source
+# Installing Gordian Wallet from Source

-You can build the FullyNoded 2 iOS mobile wallet by installing a number of tools on your local Macintosh.
+You can build the Gordian Wallet by installing a number of tools on your local Macintosh.

 ## 1. Install XCode

-Install Apple's XCode developer environment, and download the FullyNoded 2 source.
+Install Apple's XCode developer environment, and download the Gordian Wallet source.

 - [Install Xcode](https://itunes.apple.com/id/app/xcode/id497799835?mt=12)
 - You will need a free Apple developer account: create one [here](https://developer.apple.com/programs/enroll/)